 - Multiple benefits of energy efficiency

-Utilities and program administrators, regulatory commissions, state government, consultants, manufacturers, environmental organizations, consumer groups, and research institutes.
+The EER conference brought together a diverse group of utilities and program administrators, regulatory commissions, state government, consultants, manufacturers, environmental organizations, consumer groups, and research institutes.

 Click here to see a list of the organizations that participated in the 2019 conference.